chirag127/SmartMate-AI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-SmartMate AI is a multi-browser compatible extension that enhances user productivity and personalization by integrating Gemini 2.0 Flash Lite for intelligent content generation, summarization, and contextual assistance directly in the browser.
+SmartMate AI is a multi-browser compatible extension that enhances user productivity and personalization by integrating Cerebras AI for intelligent content generation, summarization, and contextual assistance directly in the browser.

 ## 🚀 Live Demo